-Projet de loi relatif à la croissance et la transformation des entreprises
+Loi relative à la croissance et la transformation des entreprises

-♦ What will change for utility token issuers?
+What does change for utility token issuers?

-The PACTE draft bill aims to introduce into French law the possibility for utility token issuers to obtain a visa for their tokens' issuance.
+The PACTE bill introduces into French law the possibility for utility token issuers to obtain a visa for their tokens' issuance.

 For the purpose of this reform, utility tokens shall be understood as digital goods giving rise to one or more rights and which may be issued, registered, stored or transferred via distributed ledger technology.
 The tokens, which qualify as financial instruments pursuant to MiFID II, are excluded from the scope of this regime.